-When entering the civilian world, many Vets are struck by the relative lack of camaraderie, structure, goals, and responsibility.
+When entering the civilian world, many veterans are struck by the relative lack of camaraderie, structure, goals, and responsibility.
 It’s not unusual to end up feeling isolated and alone as a result.

-Any Canadian Forces or RCMP Veteran can attend our program, no matter how long it has been since leaving the military.
-(For more info on RCMP attendance, click here)
+Any Canadian Forces or RCMP Veteran can attend our programs, regardless of trade, branch, gender, or where they were stationed.
+For more info on RCMP attendance, click here.

 All fees (inc. travel, room and board) are covered by donations from the Canadian public.
 We can also submit claims on behalf of VAC clients to have their expenses covered by Veterans Affairs.

 Veterans Transition Program offers

 Our courses are delivered by specially trained psychologists and counsellors, include direct peer support from veteran peer supporters who have graduated from previous programs, and focus on building supportive connection between participants.

 The directness of military language often doesn’t translate well to the civilian world, whether at home or at work.
 We cover how to bridge this gap in communication: building the skills to improve the relationships important to you and to be understood the way that you want to be.

 The effects of high-pressure work environments and operational stress can impact our lives long after leaving the service, sometimes to the extent that life can’t be enjoyed or lived the way we want.
 Our courses explains why this occurs and how to drop these lingering effects and increase resiliency.
 By the end you’ll leave knowing how to access resources to continue improving, whether those are peer or professional.